 - 2 teaspoons of oil

 - Warm water to make the puri dough.

-4. Mix all the ingredients and slowly make a dough which should be firm but pliable.
+2. Using warm water bind the dough – which should be firm but pliable.
 Mix it well and leave it covered with a tea towel for half an hour.

 7. While you are rolling out the Puris or Pooris Deep fried Indian Bread, transfer the oil to a wok or something similar and heat the oil.